mattyoung101/slingshot/README.md

 **Building Slingshot**

-The program can be built with `./gradlew build` and an executable JAR file can be made with `./gradlew shadowJar`.
+The program can be built with `./gradlew build`, which also generates JAR files in the `build/libs` directory.

 Because the SystemVerilog generated parser is so massive, you will need to modify IntelliJ's max file parse size to be larger.
 Go to Help -> Edit Custom Properties and insert `idea.max.intellisense.filesize=999999`.